 In producing the toolkits, CHLP and the National LGBTQ Task Force reaffirm their commitment to advancing progressive policy and grassroots movement rooted in bodily autonomy, self-determination, and racial and economic justice.

-**Organizational sign-on/support is also welcomed and encouraged!** For organizations interested in showing their support for the toolkits and this kind of intersectional advocacy, or for other questions, please contact Kate Boulton at email@example.com
+**Organizational sign-on/support is also welcomed and encouraged!** For organizations interested in showing their support for the toolkits and this kind of intersectional advocacy, or for other questions, you can contact or reach out to Kate Boulton at [email protected]

 Copyright Information: CHLP encourages the broad use and sharing of resources.
 Please credit CHLP when using these materials or their content. and do not alter, adapt or present as your work without prior permission from CHLP.